 Wide fluctuations in precipitation may occur from year to year, as well as occasional periods of drought (longer than one year in duration).
 Two-thirds of the annual precipitation occurs during the growing season from April to September.
 The mean annual air temperature (MAAT) ranges from 47 degrees Fahrenheit in the western part to 52 degrees Fahrenheit in the eastern part.
 Cold air outbreaks from Canada in winter move rapidly from northwest to southeast and account for extreme minimum temperatures.
 Chinook winds may also occur in winter and bring rapid rises in temperature.
 Extreme storms may occur during the winter, but most severely affect ranch operations during the late winter and spring months.
 High-intensity afternoon thunderstorms may arise in summer.
 Wind speed averages about 8 miles per hour, ranging from 10 during the spring to 7 during late summer.
-Daytime winds are generally stronger than nighttime and occasional strong storms may bring brief periods of high winds with gusts to more than 75 mph.
+Daytime winds are generally stronger than nighttime and occasional strong storms may bring brief periods of high winds with gusts to October 1.
 The average length of the freeze-free period (28 degrees Fahrenheit) is 150 days from May 4 to October 1.
 The average frost-free period (32 degrees Fahrenheit) is 128 days from May 16 to September 21.
 Growing season increases from west to east (Wyoming to Nebraska).
-Growth of native cool-season plants begins about April 1 and continues to mid-June.
-Native warm-season plants begin growth about May 15 and continue to about August 15.
+Growth of native cool-season plants begins about August 15.
 Regrowth of cool-season plants occur in September in most years, depending upon moisture.